 Grizzly bears at play, a sight throughout the state

 Whale sighting in the Bering Sea around the Aleutian Islands

 The Northern Lights over a lodge in Fairbanks

 - The Last Frontier

 If you want to see wildlife, Alaska is the place to visit.
 Bald eagles gather by the hundreds, moose cause traffic jams and millions of salmon spawn in its rivers.
 Take a guided tour through a national park or wildlife refuge to see moose and caribou or a boat tour to see otters, whales and porpoises.
 No matter where you go, you'll find an amazing variety of watchable wildlife.

 Driving in Alaska is an unforgettable experience.
 Spectacular views, pristine lakes and towering mountains are all part of the Alaska driving experience.
 Looking for adventure?
 Fly to Alaska and rent a car or RV.
-You'll find 3 routes that have been designated National "Scenic Byways;" the Glenn and Seward Highways, with road accessible glaciers, and the Alaska Marine Highway, a unique ferry route connecting 3,500 miles of coastal waterways.
+You'll find 3 routes that have been designated National "Scenic Byways;" the Glenn and Seward Highways, with road accessible glaciers, and the Alaska Marine Highway, a unique ferry route connecting more than 5,600 kilometers of coastal waterways.